-For many seniors, retirement opens up a whole new world of possibilities.
-Kids are grown and are on their own, and they are no longer tied to their job.
+For many people, retirement opens up a whole new world of possibilities.
+Kids are grown and are on their own, and they are no longer tied to your job.
 This is a chance for them to get away, see the world, and enjoy life.

 - Limited mobility, regular medications that have side effects, tiring easily are issues which a average elderly parents might be facing.